Sarthak-1520/Hack-230586/README.md

 OpenWeatherMap API Key: Sign up for a free OpenWeatherMap API key by following these steps:
 1. Go to OpenWeatherMap and sign up for a free account.
 2. Once you've registered and logged in, go to the API Keys section to create a new API key.
-3.Make note of your API key, as you will need it later.
+3. Make note of your API key, as you will need it later.

 Twilio Account: Sign up for a Twilio account if you don't have one: